Nivalyx/osu-wiki/wiki/Beatmap_Editor/Beat_Snap_Divisor/en.md

 Due to its simplicity and ease of use, this snap divisor is most commonly used while mapping Easy difficulties.

-## Divisor 1/2
+## 1/2 snap divisor

 ![Divisor 1/2](/wiki/shared/BSD_1_2.jpg "Divisor 1/2")

 The 1/2 snap divisor allows for hit objects to be placed on every *half beats* and its multiples (e.g. 1/2).
 It is being represented by the red-coloured ticks in the editor timeline.

-### Divisor 1/3
+## 1/3 snap divisor

 ![Divisor 1/3](/wiki/shared/BSD_1_3.jpg "Divisor 1/3")

-The 1/3 snap divisor allows for hit objects to be placed in *triplets*, which is the third fraction of a beat and its multiples (e.g. 1/3 and 2/3).
+The 1/3 snap divisor allows for hit objects to be placed on *triplets*, which is the third fraction of a beat and its multiples (e.g. 1/3 and 2/3).
 It is being represented by the purple-coloured ticks in the editor timeline.

 Although not common, some music genres (e.g. swing jazz) often exhibits a heavy use of 1/3 snap divisor.

-### Divisor 1/4
+## 1/4 snap divisor

 ![Divisor 1/4](/wiki/shared/BSD_1_4.jpg "Divisor 1/4")

-- Quarter Beats
-- Adds blue ticks, in addition to the red ticks
-- Useful for general mapping
+The 1/4 snap divisor allows for hit objects to be placed on every *quarter beats*, which is the fourth fraction of a beat and its multiples (e.g. 1/4 and 3/4).
+It is being represented by the blue-coloured ticks in the editor timeline.

+This snap divisor is the one that is most commonly used for general mapping and is the default setting upon importing a new song to the editor.

 ### Divisor 1/6